StreamX Delivery Service

 </dependency>

-Adding Streamx Service Extension supplies the project with the following Quasar capabilities and default configurations for channels.
+Adding Streamx Delivery Service Extension supplies the project with the following Quasar capabilities and default configurations for channels.

 Quasar capabilities